 Widely regarded as Poland's National Poet, Mickiewicz wrote during Poland's Romantic Period.
-Known chiefly for the poetic drama "Dziady" (Forefathers' Eve) and the national epic poem "Pan Tadeusz: The Last Foray in Lithuania," described on the Amazon website as "a towering achievement of European literature."
-His poems read beautifully in Polish but language and metering tend to dull the translations in English.
-Hopefully, this changes with a new translation of "Pan Tadeusz" by Bill Johnston, the award-winning translator of Polish literature.
-The book is scheduled for release on September 18, 2018.
-In the meantime, and if you don't read Polish, read the poet's acclaimed biography "Adam Mickiewicz, The Life of a Romantic" by Roman Koropeckyj (2008).
+He was known chiefly for the poetic drama "Dziady" (Forefathers' Eve) and the national epic poem "Pan Tadeusz: The Last Foray in Lithuania," described on the Amazon website as a "towering achievement of European literature."
+His poems read beautifully in Polish but the 19th century language and 13-syllable metering pose a challenge in conversion to English.
+The 2018 translation of "Pan Tadeusz" by Bill Johnston, the award-winning translator of Polish literature, is the first, impressive attempt to channel the poem's brilliance into modern English.
+The extraordinary life story of the poem's author is masterfully described in the biography "Adam Mickiewicz, The Life of a Romantic" by Roman Koropeckyj (2008).